synergetic-blockchain-solutions/backend/docs/endpoints.md

 Get all artifact a user has access to (owns, group they're part of, shared with).
 This endpoint also accepts the following query parameters:

-- `group (int)` - Only return artifacts that are associated with the group with ID
+- `group` (int) - Only return artifacts that are associated with the group with ID
 - `owner` (int) - Only return artifacts that are owned by the user with this ID
 - `shared` (int) - Only return artifacts shared with the user with this ID
+- `tag` (string) - Only return artifacts with this tag

 None of the query parameters are required and they can be used together to further filter the returned artifacts.